Commuter Challenge 2013 - It's YOUR Move!

 The Region of Waterloo's Commuter Challenge team would like to thank all of our participants.
 We are expecting a fantastic week, allowing us to engage a lot of people in sustainable commuting, while hosting a great event.
 Read on for all the details!

 For the third year in a row, the Region placed first in Ontario for our population category, and second across Canada.
 This year we engaged approximately 2000 commuters from 72 organizations, resulting in:

 Want to know how your organization placed?
 Click here to see the list of first, second, and third place winners for employers of different size categories.
 You can still visit the national Commuter Challenge website for detailed lists of employer-specific results.

-The prize winners for the 2012 Commuter Challenge have been drawn from a pool of over 8,000 sustainable commuting trips!
+The prize winners for the 2013 Commuter Challenge will been drawn from a pool of this years entries.
+Last year over 8,000 sustainable commuting trips were made!
 Congratulations to all the lucky winners.

 We organized several events throughout the week to celebrate sustainable transportation:

 Contest Terms and Conditions